 - iv.
 Financeable Mortgage Payment Reserves, for Standard only

-With a streamlined loan, you can borrow as much as the purchase price of the home, in addition to $35,000 with no minimum repair costs.
-In order to get an accurate as-is value on the property or an estimated value of the property post-rehab, homeowners may need to get an appraisal.
+With a streamlined loan, you can borrow up to the purchase price of the home, plus $35,000 with no minimum repair costs.
+To get an accurate as-is value on the property or estimated value of the property post-rehab, homeowners will need to get an appraisal.